njgeorge000158/Credit-Risk-Classification-Using-Scikit-Learn/logs/README.md

-This folder contains the log files for the IPython notebook, credit_risk_classification.ipynb: the IPython Notebook generates the files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder contains the log files for the Google Colab Notebooks, credit_risk_colab.ipynb and credit_risk_hyperparameters_optimization.ipynb: the IPython Notebook generates the files in Log Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----